-Stream Indicators New Zealand Distribution and Trends Hutt Valley DHB Distribution and Trends Oral Health Dental Caries Admissions: During 1990-2007, dental caries admissions increased markedly for preschool (0-4 yrs) and school age (5-12 yrs) children.
+Stream Indicators New Zealand Distribution and Trends MidCentral Distribution and Trends Oral Health Dental Caries Admissions : During 1990-07, dental caries admissions increased markedly for preschool (0-4 yrs) and school age (5-12 yrs) children.
 The rate of increase was less marked for young people (13-18 yrs).
 Admissions were rare <2 years but increased rapidly thereafter, reaching a peak at 4 years of age.
 For preschool children, admissions were significantly higher for Pacific > Māori > Asian > European children and those in more deprived or urban areas.
-For school age children, admissions were significantly higher for Pacific and Māori > Asian > European children, males and those in more deprived or urban areas.
+For school age children, admissions were significantly higher for Pacific and Māori > Asian > European children, admissions were significantly higher for Pacific and Māori > Asian > European children, males and those in more deprived or urban areas.
 In contrast, for young people admissions were significantly higher for European > Māori and Pacific > Asian young people, and those in more deprived areas.
-School Dental Service Data: In Hutt Valley DHB during 2002-2006, there were no consistent DHB vs. New Zealand differences in the % of children who were caries free at 5 years, or mean DMFT scores at 12 years.
-In 2006, coverage in Hutt Valley DHB was 47.1% at 5 years and 31.8% at 12 years, potentially suggesting that the numbers of children with poorer oral health outcomes may be underestimated in this analysis.
-Dental Admissions: In Hutt Valley DHB during 1990-2007, dental caries admissions increased for preschool and school age children and young people.
-During the 2000s, rates for preschool children were lower than the NZ average, while rates for school age children were the leading cause of dental admissions in all age groups, diseases of the pulp / periapical tissue were the second leading cause in preschool / school age children, and embedded / impacted teeth were the second leading cause in young people.
-Issues More Common in Young People Total and Avoidable Morbidity and Mortality Most Frequent Causes of Hospital Admission and Mortality Mortality: During 2001-2005, injury / poisoning and intentional self harm were the most frequent cause of mortality for those aged 15-24 years Admissions: During 2003-2007, pregnancy and childbirth were the leading causes of hospital admission.
-In terms of other admissions, injuries and serious skin infections were the leading causes of acute admissions, while injury / poisoning and neoplasms / chemotherapy / radiotherapy were the leading reasons for arranged admission.
-Endoscopic procedures on the intestine and procedures on the skin and subcutaneous tissue were the leading causes of waiting list admissions.
+School Dental Service Data: During 2002-06, the % of children who were caries free at 5 years was similar to the NZ average for those living in areas with fluoridated water supplies, while mean DMFT scores at 12 years were higher.
+In non-fluoridated areas, while the % of children caries free at 5 years was again similar to the NZ average, mean DMFT scores were generally lower.
+Dental Admissions : During 1990-07, admissions for dental caries increased in all age groups, although rates for pre-school and school age children were lower than the NZ average, while admissions for young people were higher.
+In MidCentral, dental caries were the leading cause of dental admissions in pre-school children, followed by diseases of the pulp / periapical tissue.
+In school age children dental caries were again the leading cause, followed by disorders of tooth development / eruption.
+In young people however, embedded / impacted teeth were the leading cause, followed by dental caries.
+Issues More Common in Young People Total and Avoidable Morbidity and Mortality Most Frequent Causes of Hospital Admission and Mortality Mortality: During 2001-2005, injury / poisoning was the most frequent cause of mortality for those aged 15-24 years, followed intentional self harm Admissions: During 2003-2007, pregnancy and childbirth were the leading causes of hospital admission.
+In terms of other hospital admissions, injuries followed by abdominal / pelvic pain were the leading causes of acute admissions, while injuries followed by neoplasms / chemotherapy / radiotherapy were the leading reasons for arranged admission.
+Dental procedures, followed by procedures on the tonsils and adenoids were the leading causes of waiting list admissions for those 15-24 years.